ezyang/refined-claude/README.md

 uv tool install refined-claude
 ```

 You will need to give Terminal permissions for Accessibility, if you haven't already.
+(System Settings -> Privacy & Security -> Accessibility -> +)

 ## Usage